mom-ocean/MOM5/doc/web/user_guide.md

 Previous versions of MOM used IEEE binary formats and MOM-specific headers to process forcing data.
 As of MOM4, data are stored in portable formats (NetCDF currently), and contain standardized metadata per the CF1.0 convention.
 Understading the functions of Fortran modules that handle metadata and time-related problems will be very helpful in identifying some user's problems.
 Some of the most frequently used modules are listed below:

-* mpp_io_mod: Low level I/O (open, close file, write, read,...)
+* `mpp_io_mod`: Low level I/O (open, close file, write, read,...)
-* axis_utils_mod: process metadata: identify cartesian axis information (X/Y/Z/T)
+* `axis_utils_mod`: process metadata: identify cartesian axis information (X/Y/Z/T)
-* time_manager_mod: basic time operations, calendar, increment/decrement time
+* `time_manager_mod`: basic time operations, calendar, increment/decrement time
-* time_interp_mod: Computes a weight for linearly interpolating between two dates
+* `time_interp_mod`: Computes a weight for linearly interpolating between two dates
-* time_interp_external_mod: top level routines for requesting data
+* `time_interp_external_mod`: top level routines for requesting data
-* data_override_mod: top level routines for requesting data
+* `data_override_mod`: top level routines for requesting data

 ### Test your forcing files before use

 It is likely that you will encounter an error using "off-the-shelf" NetCDF files to force your ocean model.
-This could be due to inadequate metadata in the forcing files, mis-specification of the DataTable, or errors in the parsing of the axis information by axis_utils or get_cal_time.
+This could be due to inadequate metadata in the forcing files, mis-specification of the DataTable, or errors in the parsing of the axis information by `axis_utils` or `get_cal_time`.
 You'll need some tools to help you diagnose problems and apply the required fix.

 The first thing you should do to setup a new forcing file is use the test program: time_interp_external_mod:test_time_interp_external.
 This test program calls time_interp_external at user-specified model times and returns information on how the times were decoded and the resulting interpolation indices and weights.
 It is STRONGLY suggested that you pass your forcing files through this program before including them in your model configuration.
 As you gain familiarity with the metadata requirements, you will more easily be able to identify errors and save a lot of time debugging.